NHSDigital/rap-package-template/README.md

 # RAP repository template

+> [!WARNING]
-:exclamation: Warning: this repository may contain references internal to NHS England that cannot be accessed publicly
+> This repository may contain references internal to NHS England that cannot be accessed publicly

 > Describe your project in 1-3 sentences.